bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 You know, sometimes the back and forth will happen there.
 Sometimes it'll happen right where you have your BIP being drafted.
 So that brings us to BIPs.

-## BIPs

 Bitcoin improvement proposals.
 What are BIPs?

+## BIPs

 James O'Beirne: 00:46:34

 BIPs are, I guess, like a very technical specification of some idea that's relevant to Bitcoin.
 It doesn't even have to be something that goes into Bitcoin Core or the protocol.
 It could be some kind of a wallet format or, you know, strategy for using Bitcoin in some way.
-But it's really, they're really just, if you're familiar with like the way the internet was designed, it's almost like an RFC.
+But it's really, they're really just if you're familiar with like the way the internet was designed, it's almost like an RFC.
-RFC.
-RFC, yeah.

 NVK: 00:46:59

 So Like, you know, would you say like, maybe people like, I just saw this sort of like slight drama with the Ordinal's BIP being introduced.
-Right.
-And it all like the arguments are kind of fair in one side because, you know, it feels a little trolly, but I know Casey.
+And it all like the arguments are kind of fair on one side because, you know, it feels a little trolly, but I know Casey.
 So like, I know it was not meant that way, you know, as a fair technical proposal too.
-And I think people get confused if like what makes it as a BIP number, a BIP draft doesn't mean it's going to make it to Bitcoin, right.
+And I think people get confused if like what makes it a BIP number, a BIP draft doesn't mean it's going to make it to Bitcoin.
-It's just like, Hey, we have this formal proposal, right?
+It's just like, Hey, we have this formal proposal.
 It's a guideline to do something.
-It's an idea, it's an idea that's very complete, right?
+It's an idea, it's an idea that's very complete.
-It's like technically sort of like valid, right?
+It's like technically sort of valid.
 Which is always wishy-washy.
 I know I'm being wishy-washy, but that's what we have to work with here.
-And it's, And you know what, like it is warranted to exist in the Bitcoin ripple, right?
+And it's, And you know what like it is warranted to exist in the Bitcoin ripple.
 Because you know, it's affecting people.
-There's people using maybe this idea or there's people that really want to make this idea happen.
+There's people using maybe this idea or there are people who really want to make this idea happen.
 That's at least how I feel about BIPs.
 So, you know, you could actually quiet the discussion by just adding the damn thing.
 And then like, you know, boom, let it have it there.
 And now have the discussion under the BIP.

 James O'Beirne: 00:48:07

-I guess the counterpoint would be that, you know, and I don't know how I feel about the ordinals, but it's probably fine to add.
+I guess the counterpoint would be that you know, and I don't know how I feel about the ordinals, but it's probably fine to add.
 But the counterpoint would be like, There's all kinds of stuff.
 There's an infinite number of things you can do on top of Bitcoin.
 And so the idea that like every time we come up with a new way to do something and somebody writes up a media wiki document, like the idea that we would like spam the BIPs repo with all these different things you could do with Bitcoin, at a certain point that just gets ridiculous, right?